All the “Monkees vs. Macheen” recaps in one easy location!

 “Son Of A Gypsy” | December 26, 1966 ★ ★ ★

-“Son of a Gypsy” was written by the team of Gerald Gardner & Dee Caruso and Treva Silverman.
-I really do enjoy the ones that Silverman wrote.
 The story is about a gig gone wrong, but it is also a wildly improbable, high adventure territory as their opponents in this episode are a group of larger than life gypsies who really like to murder and steal.
-The story isn’t about any of the Monkees in particular and they work together in funny and entertaining ways to get out of trouble.

 “The Case of the Missing Monkee” | January 9, 1967 ★ ★ ★ ☆

 The Monkees really parodied a lot of genres didn’t it?
-It has more in common with cartoons than sitcoms in that way, as they don’t stick to the “situation.”
 There were Monkees episodes inspired by westerns, gangster films, science fiction, horror, mystery, and spy stories to name a few.
-If you were seeing these for the first time, you certainly wouldn’t be able to guess what they might try next.
-They just incorporate the notion that they’re a band right into the storyline, whatever it is.
-“The Case of the Missing Monkee” is a cross between mystery, sci-fi, and a spy story…
+“The Case of the Missing Monkee” is a cross between mystery, sci-fi, and a spy story.

 “The Audition” aka “Find the Monkees” | January 23, 1967 ★ ★ ★ ★

 This is one of those episodes that hits all the high points for me.
-It’s incredibly funny, it deals with The Monkees trying to make it as a band, and the characters are all working together to achieve a goal.
-And then there’s the guest cast.
-The two actors supporting the story steal the show…
+It’s incredibly funny, it deals with the Monkees trying to make it as a band, and the characters are all working together to achieve a goal.
+Then there’s the guest cast; the two actors supporting the story steal the show.

 “Monkees in the Ring” was directed by James Frawley and written by Gerald Gardner and Dee Caruso.
-This is a combination of director/writers that frequently worked on these Monkees episodes, yet somehow this episode for me, doesn’t feellike a Monkees episode.
-This could be because the story is very similar to a 1965 episode of The Smothers Brothers, also written by Dee Caruso (and Richard Newton and Aaron Spelling.)
+This is a combination of director/writers that frequently worked on these Monkees episodes, yet somehow this episode for me, doesn’t feel like a Monkees episode.

 In “Captain Crocodile,” a lively and entertaining episode, the Monkees struggle to get into show business again.
 The Monkees vs. showbiz episodes are always good ones.
 This time, their antagonist is a jealous TV host, the title character Captain Crocodile.

 “Monkees à la Mode” is one of my favorites, if not my very favorite from the first season.
 The storyline plays as a culture war between the Monkees and a high fashion magazine staff.
-The Monkees are at their best working together, defying authority.
-There’s no high adventure here.
-No one’s life is in danger.
-What is on the line is the Monkees identity and individuality.
+The Monkees are at their best working together and defying authority.

 Similar to “The Spy Who Came in From the Cool”, “Monkees Chow Mein” compels the Monkees to help out the CIS (a quasi-CIA) against our nation’s cold war enemies.
 The title indicates that this time the villains are from China rather than Russia.
-James Frawley directed and Gerald Gardner and Dee Caruso wrote this episode, which aired March 13, 1967.
-Gardner and Caruso borrowed heavily from one of their other writing gigs, Get Smart, for this one.
+Writers Gardner and Caruso borrowed heavily from one of their other writing gigs, Get Smart, for this one.

 “Monkee Mother” is an episode that’s a little more domestic than usual.
 That seems obvious from the title, but compared to the previous episode’s pulp fiction-y spy action story, this one is very cozy, all taking place on the Monkees’ house set.